dguo/dannyguo.com/content/blog/building-dynamic-firefox-themes.md

 This seems to be a general issue with theming.
 When I used themes in the past, I never stuck with them for long because images can clash badly with favicons and extension icons.
-Solid colors work much better in my opinion, but there are still occassions when an icon gets washed out by the theme.
+Solid colors work much better in my opinion, but there are still occasions when an icon gets washed out by the theme.
 I'd love to see a good solution to this problem.
 Maybe just adding a very small white margin to the icons would be sufficient.